DR. IRYNA IVANOVA

 I completed my Ph.D in Counselling & Clinical Psychology at the University of Toronto (OISE) and have trained in various hospital and treatment centres across Canada before founding Ivanova Psychology & Associates.
+I also completed a post-doctoral fellowship at the Ottawa Hospital Research Institute, focusing on treatment and research of eating disorders.

 I am registered with the College of Psychologists of Ontario.
-I am a member of the Canadian Psychological Association and the Ottawa Academy of Psychology.
-I provide clinical supervision and consultation to clinicians and graduate trainees in psychology at Dr. Ivanova Psychology & Associates.
+I am a member of the Ontario Psychological Association and the Ottawa Academy of Psychology.
 I am able to provide assessment services in Russian.

 "Through the power of connection, our deepest wounds can lead to profound healing."